Julianne Hough Goes Makeup-Free In Stunning New Selfie

 It was revealed earlier this year that Julianne would be joining Gabrielle Union as a judge on the upcoming Season 14 of America’s Got Talent after it was revealed that Mel B and Heidi Klum would be giving up their spots after sitting alongside longtime judges Simon Cowell and Howie Mandel.

-As The Inquisitr reported at the time, Julianne gave fans their first glimpse at the all new judging line-up with a snap posted to her Instagram account as the gang gathered together for their first day searching the country for talent.
+As The Inquisitr reported at the time, Julianne gave fans their first glimpse at the all-new judging lineup with a snap posted to her Instagram account as the gang gathered together for their first day searching the country for talent.

 “First day on the new job.
 Wow.
 The energy of the crowd, the performers, the judges.
 It was INCREDIBLE!”
 Hough told her followers, uploading a snap that also showed Terry Crews in his new role as AGT host after taking over from Tyra Banks.